FelixEickeler/box_office/README.md

 <img src="/docs/overview_paper.png" height="260">

 The concept was presented on the Forum Bauinformatik 2021.
 Usage is experimental and cgal is sometime a little unstable.
 It will create a box hirachy of a given segmented point cloud.
+Its a hybrid approach pushing the compute to cgal/c++ and the evaluation to python.
-[comment]: <>
+Results of the box decomposition will look like this:

 <img src="/docs/4_all_ob.png" height="260">

 ### Datastructure